mizrael/davidguida.net/src/_posts/2020-05-26-blazor-how-tos-create-a-chat-application-part-1-introduction.md

   - message queues
   - rabbitmq
 ---
-Here we are for another episode of **Blazor** how-to&#8217;s!
-This time we&#8217;ll see how we can easily create a chat application with Blazor and .NET Core.
+Here we are for another episode of **Blazor** how-to's!
+This time we'll see how we can easily create a chat application with Blazor and .NET Core.

 As usual, all the code is <a rel="noreferrer noopener" href="https://github.com/mizrael/BlazorChat" target="_blank">available on GitHub</a>.

-**Disclaimer**: don&#8217;t expect anything fancy like Whatsapp or Slack 🙂 Our application will showcase just a bunch of features:
+**Disclaimer**: don't expect anything fancy like Whatsapp or Slack 🙂 Our application will showcase just a bunch of features:

   * single chat room
   * (extremely) simple authentication